humanmade/tachyon/README.md

 1. Build a new ZIP file by running `npm run build-docker && npm run build-node-modules && build-zip`
 1. Publish a new GitHub release, uploading `lambda.zip` as the built artifact to GitHub

-## Update Process

-Updates to Tachyon can be a combination of the CloudFormation template and a change in the JavaScript code-base.
-In either case, the CloudFormation stack should be updated with the latest template and the latest build of the code base.

-Download the latest version of Tachyon from the GitHub releases page, and upload it to your S3 bucket you used when creating the initial Tachyon stack.
-It's recommended to use the pattern `tachyon-vx.x.x.zip` in the S3 path name to not overwrite old versions which allows rollbacks.

-Update the CloudFormation Tachyon stack with the latest CloudFormation template from this repository, and specify the S3 path to the latest Tachyon version ZIP file.

 ## Credits
 Created by Human Made for high volume and large-scale sites, such as [Happytables](http://happytables.com/).
 We run Tachyon on sites with millions of monthly page views, and thousands of sites.